FlorianFe/PaperCubes/README.md

 10. 🏘 Make amazing minecraft builds in real!

 ## 📝 Source Code
 In order to use this source code you need to have Node.js, Git and Bower installed globally.
-After that you have to follow the steps below. <b>Only available for MacOS at the moment.</b>
+After that you have to follow the steps below (<b>Only available for MacOS at the moment</b>).

 ```bash
 # Clone this repository